scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

 Grafana Formats and Layouts
 ***************************

-The Grafana layout used to be based on rows, where each contains multiple panels.
+The Grafana layout used to be based on rows, where each row contained multiple panels.
-Each row would have a total span of 12, if the total span of the panels be larger than 12, it would break the lines into multiple lines.
+Each row would have a total of 12 panels and if the total span of the panels was larger than 12, it would break them into multiple lines.
+This is no longer the case.

 Starting from  Grafana version 5.0 and later, rows are no longer supported, it was replaced with a layout that uses absolute positions (ie. X,Y, height, width).